 Xiaomi Mi-AirDots Review

 The wireless earbuds budget segment is sort of new.
 It would be unfair for me to expect it to ace all the criteria.
 But having said that comfort, ease of connectivity, and battery life are non-negotiable terms.
 If an earphone is good on these grounds, it is worth a shot.
 So, let’s just quickly see what’s in the box.

 What’s in the Box

-The packaging actually felt premium.
+The packaging felt premium.
 There is minimal branding on the box as well as the charging case.
-You have a look closely at the AirDots or else it is hard to tell which company build them.
-This is what is expected from Xiaomi being an International brand.
-And, even other companies should take notes.
-So, below is what you get in the box.
+A glance at the earbuds and it’s hard to tell which company built them.
+I have always loved the subtle and minimal branding approach of Xiaomi.
+I guess other companies should also take notes.
+Below is what you get in the box.